austinconnor1836/my-notes/How to Speak How to Listen Notes.md

 **The speaker's vocabulary should be designed so that it is generally consonant with the vocabulary of the audience.**

 If I must include words that my audience likely are not familiar with, I need to take special attention to those words and meanings to explain them.

+**Jargon and esoteric language should be avoided at all costs.**

+The two rules can be summarized as such:

+One the one hand, the language employed and the sentences constructed should be clear without being plain.
+On the other hand, they should have a certain elevation above the ordinary without being obscure.

+These rules are easy to state but very hard to follow.

+### Chapter 6: Preparing and Delivering a Speech